Sajid2001/ez-codez/README.md

 # ⚡ EZ Codez

-Quickly generate a qrcode in two steps
+Quickly generate a qrcode in just a few steps

 ## How to use